MoonPoet/xaprb-src/content/blog/2006/so-you-think-your-code-is-in-version-control.md

 ### Summary

-You may think I'm a fanatic to insist on versioning everything, and you'd be right -- but my fanaticism has saved me, and sometimes my employers, a lot of trouble.
+You may think I'm a fanatic to insist on versioning everything, and you'd be right---but my fanaticism has saved me, and sometimes my employers, a lot of trouble.
 I think everything ought to be under version control, but it's so easy to overlook something.
 I hope this article has helped you make a list of critical code you're not putting into source control.